-At year-end the City had \$635,718 in bonds and notes outstanding.
-This is a net decrease of \$55,000 in total long-term debt.
+At year-end the City had \$730,718 in long-term liabilities, bonds and notes outstanding.
+This is a net increase of \$95,000 in total long-term debt.
 The State of Michigan limits the amount of general obligation debt that municipalities can issue to 10% of the current equalized valuation, including TIF valuations, within the City's corporate limits.
-The City's outstanding general obligation debt is well below the 10% limit
+The City's outstanding general obligation debt is well below the 10% limit.